NixOS/nixpkgs/doc/languages-frameworks/lisp.section.md

 ### Loading systems {#lisp-loading-systems}

-There, you can simply use `asdf:load-system`.
+There, you can use `asdf:load-system`.
 This works by setting the right values for the `CL_SOURCE_REGISTRY`/`ASDF_OUTPUT_TRANSLATIONS` environment variables, so that systems are found in the Nix store and pre-compiled FASLs are loaded.